Skim by Section

 Instructions

-- Cream the honey, butter and vanilla together in a bowl.
+- Make dough.
+Cream the honey, butter and vanilla together in a bowl.
 Beat in eggs.
+Whisk together the remaining dry ingredients In a separate bowl.
+Mix dry ingredients into the honey-butter mixture to form dough.

-- Remove from oven and let cool for about 15-20 minutes then using a serrated knife, gently slice into 1" slices all the way down the length of the loaf.
+- Slice and bake again.
+Using a serrated knife, gently slice into 1" slices all the way down the length of the loaf.
 Place slices back onto the baking sheet and bake for an additional 10 minutes on each side.

 Notes